SreeragCV/url-shortener/README.md

 mongosh

 # API Usage
-1 GET /url/:id
+1 GET /url/:id <br>
-Description: Fetches the original URL associated with the given short URL identifier.
+Description: Fetches the original URL associated with the given short URL identifier. <br>
-Request: GET /url/U7OgKSPNt
+Request: GET /url/U7OgKSPNt <br>
-Response:
+Response: <br>
-Example Request: req.params.id = U7OgKSPNt
+Example Request: req.params.id = U7OgKSPNt v
-Example Response: Your Short URL for https://google.com is U7OgKSPNt
+Example Response: Your Short URL for https://google.com is U7OgKSPNt <br>

-2 GET /create-short-url
+2 GET /create-short-url <br>
-Description: Renders the form for creating a short URL.
+Description: Renders the form for creating a short URL. <br>
 (This endpoint is likely to serve an HTML page and may not follow the traditional request/response structure typical of APIs.
 You might render a form directly on a web page.)

-3 POST /url
+3 POST /url <br>
-Description: Creates a short URL.
+Description: Creates a short URL. <br>
-Request:
+Request: <br>
-Example Request:
+Example Request: <br>
-json
-Copy code
 {
     "url": "https://google.com"
-}
+} <br>
-Response:
+Response: <br>
-Example Response: Your Short URL for https://google.com is U7OgKSPNt
+Example Response: Your Short URL for https://google.com is U7OgKSPNt <br>

-4 GET /:id
+4 GET /:id <br>
-Description: Redirects to the original URL from the short URL.
+Description: Redirects to the original URL from the short URL. <br>
-Request: GET /U7OgKSPNt
+Request: GET /U7OgKSPNt <br>
-Response:
+Response: <br>
-Example Request: req.params.id = U7OgKSPNt
+Example Request: req.params.id = U7OgKSPNt <br>
-Example Response: Original URL of 'U7OgKSPNt' is google.com
+Example Response: Original URL of 'U7OgKSPNt' is google.com <br>

 # conclusion
 You're now equipped to run the application, interact with its API, and make any necessary configurations.